rabeshi/eaamo-website/content/awards/_index.md

 Process:

 Area chairs of each track were previously asked to combine rankings of papers within each track.
-Top-review-scoring papers from each track were collected and re-ranked/voted upon with considerations for: coverage, awards not going to those who won an award in previous years, downweighting papers from authors on the executive committee, archival vs. non-archival status.
-Paper awards this year are not editorial statements.
+Top-review-scoring papers from each track were collected and re-ranked/voted upon with additional considerations.